gcassel/Models/community-media-resource-description-framework.md

 ------------------

-The fundamentally collaborative RDF format identified above can:
+The fundamentally collaborative community media RDF format identified above can:

 * **Provide a deliberately minimal framework for the development of each autonomous community** and its media resources.
    * Note: even within the minimal suggested framework, each descriptive frame should be optional per community and per media contributor (sharer or linker)